 What is Clinical Somatic Education?

 Through Clinical Somatic Exercises, you can retrain your nervous system to communicate more effectively with your muscles, relieving pain and improving movement for the long term.
-Somatic exercises are gentle and mindful – there is no stretching or strengthening involved when you practice Somatics, just conscious awareness and full breathing.
+Somatic exercises are gentle and mindful – there is no stretching or strengthening involved when you practice Clinical Somatics, just conscious awareness and focused attention.

 Who developed Clinical Somatic Education?